 What did the CalPERS Board do?

-On December 21, 2016, the CalPERS Board of Administration voted to lower the discount rate from 7.5 percent to 7 percent over the next three years.
+On December 21, 2016, the CalPERS Board of Administration voted to lower the discount rate from 7.5% to 7% over the next three years.
 This incremental lowering of the discount rate will give employers more time to prepare the changes in employer contribution costs.

 The discount rate changes approved by the Board, for the next three fiscal years (FY), are as follows: